DataKit25/Case-Studies/Google_DA_Capstone_ Cyclistic-Case-Study/Case_study_report.md

 * Looking for the most popular end stations
 * Looking for the most popular route

-Further the columns that needed to be removed are : 'start_station_name', 'start_station_id', 'end_station_name', 'end_station_id', 'end_lat', 'end_lng',  as these columns have multiple NULL values which do not help in the analysis.
+Further, the columns that needed to be removed are : 'start_station_name', 'start_station_id', 'end_station_name', 'end_station_id', 'end_lat', 'end_lng',  as these columns have multiple NULL values which do not help in the analysis.

 #### Cleaning the Data